Best Buy’s outlook on sales improves ahead of the holidays

 The company booked $26 million in restructuring costs as it cut jobs in response to slowed spending by Americans.

+Retailers had spread those sales over longer periods recently, first for safety reasons, then because global supply chains that went dormant during the pandemic, came to life faster than anyone had expected and there were massive backlogs of goods at U.S. ports.

+Best Buy said that the trail-off in comparable stores sales for the year will not be as bad as it had projected earlier.
+Best Buy now expects a 10% decline in same-stores sales for the year, slightly better than earlier forecasts.

 Neil Saunders, managing director at GlobalData Retail, said that double digit percentage declines in both profit and sales would normally be cause for alarm but in this case, it was expected.
-Saunders, however, says weak gadget sales don’t bode well for Black Friday, which is a big sales day for retailers.
+Saunders, however, says weak gadget sales don’t bode well for Black Friday.

 “We do not expect demand to collapse, but we expect it to be much softer than usual,” Saunders said.